08 May Knowledge serendipity in crisis response

 The Japanese postdoc shows the strength of weak ties.
 The example of the intern from Wuhan shows how important it is to recognize and acknowledge everyone’s individual knowledge profile and act upon it when appropriate.

-Of course you can’t have interns from all around the world at all time.
+Of course, you can’t have interns from all around the world at all times.
 You can and should promote and stimulate diversity across the board though.

 Furthermore, you should identify and acknowledge employees’ broad knowledge profile and connections, since you can’t possibly know what will be relevant for tomorrow’s emerging challenge or the next global crisis.

 Want to brainstorm on how effective knowledge management can help your business during crisis response?
 Leave your details here and we will be in touch.